Japanese tycoon 'excited' ahead of trip to ISS

 Issued on: Modified:

-Maezawa, a space enthusiast who made his wealth in online fashion, and his production assistant, Yozo Hirano, will spend 12 days on the ISS.
+Maezawa, a space enthusiast who made his wealth in online fashion, and his production assistant, Yozo Hirano, will spend 12 days aboard the orbital station.

-Their Soyuz rocket operated by Russia's Roscosmos space agency will blast off from the Moscow-leased Baikonur cosmodrome in Kazakhstan on Wednesday.
+Their Soyuz rocket operated by Russia's Roscosmos space agency will blast off from the Moscow-leased Baikonur cosmodrome in Kazakhstan on Wednesday at 0738 GMT.

 "I feel excited.
-I'm like an elementary student waiting for a school trip," Maezawa said at a press conference on the eve of the launch.
+I'm like an elementary student waiting for a school trip," Maezawa, 46, said at a press conference on the eve of the launch.

 "I want to see the earth from space.
 I want to float in zero gravity...
 (I want to see) how I will change through this experience," he said.

-Maezawa said he has a list of 100 tasks to complete while he was there.
+Maezawa said he has a list of 100 tasks to complete while on the ISS.

 Russian cosmonaut Alexander Misurkin, who will pilot the pair's spacecraft, said the group's time on the ISS will be very busy and described it as a "challenge".